Women of different ethnicity

 Can I take a quercetin supplement with a prescription medicine?

-It is always recommended that you consult with your health-care provider before including a quercetin nutritional supplement in your diet or taking one along with a prescription medicine.
+It is always recommended to consult a healthcare provider before including a quercetin nutritional supplement in your diet or taking one with a prescription medicine.

 How do I determine the efficacy of a quercetin supplement formulation?

-The efficacy of a quercetin supplement formulation lies in enhanced bioavailability and absorption of the active nutrient molecules.
-Tesseract’s QuerciSorb Immuphore SR®, an innovative quercetin supplement complex, contains four ingredients — quercetin, zinc, vitamin C, and vitamin D — to support the immune system’s optimal functioning, which includes healthy skin.*
+The desired efficacy of a quercetin supplement formulation lies in enhanced bioavailability and absorption of the active nutrient molecules.
+Tesseract Medical Research’s QuerciSorb Immuphore SR®, an innovative quercetin supplement complex, contains four ingredients — quercetin, zinc, vitamin C, and vitamin D — to support the immune system’s optimal functioning, which includes healthy skin.*

-The proprietary CyLoc® – DexKey® technology is a revolutionary nanomolecular nutrient delivery system that enhances the absorption of quercetin molecules by releasing them at the desired point in the intestinal tract.
-The unprecedented levels of absorption and bioavailability in each quercetin molecule enable micro-dosing of this formulation to support immune function all day long.*
+Tesseract’s proprietary CyLoc® – DexKey® technology is a revolutionary nanomolecular nutrient delivery system that enhances the absorption of quercetin molecules by releasing them at the desired point in the intestinal tract.
+The unprecedented levels of absorption and bioavailability in each quercetin molecule enable micro-dosing of this formulation to achieve quercetin’s skin benefits.*

 Back to Top

-The power of Tesseract supplements lies in enhancing palatability, maximizing bioavailability and absorption, and micro-dosing multiple nutrients in a single, highly effective capsule.
-Shop productson our website and learn more about how they can help support immune health.*
+The power of Tesseract supplements lies in enhancing palatability, maximizing solubility, absorption and bioavailability, and micro-dosing multiple nutrients in a single, highly effective capsule.
+Shop products on our website and learn more about how they can support your immune health .*

 Shop Products